Second Battle of Kharkov: General situation on the Eastern Front

-By late February 1942, the Soviet winter counter-offensive, had pushed German forces from Moscow on a broad front and then ended in mutual exhaustion.
-Stalin was convinced that the Germans were finished and would collapse by the spring or summer 1942, as he said in his speech of 7 November 1941.
+By late February 1942, the Soviet winter counter-offensive had pushed German forces from Moscow on a broad front and then ended in mutual exhaustion.
+Stalin was convinced that the Germans were finished and would collapse by the spring or summer of 1942, as he said in his speech of 7 November 1941.
 Stalin decided to exploit this perceived weakness on the Eastern Front by launching a new offensive in the spring.
 Stalin's decision faced objections from his advisors, including the chief of the Red Army General Staff, General Boris Shaposhnikov, and generals Aleksandr Vasilevsky and Georgy Zhukov, who argued for a more defensive strategy.
 Vasilevsky wrote "Yes, we were hoping for [German reserves to run out], but the reality was more harsh than that".
 According to Zhukov, Stalin believed that the Germans were able to carry out operations simultaneously along two strategic axes, he was sure that the opening of a spring offensives along the entire front would destabilise the German Army, before it had a chance to initiate what could be a mortal offensive blow on Moscow.
 Despite the caution urged by his generals, Stalin decided to try to keep the German forces off-balance through "local offensives".